dcm-lhhs/dcm-lhhs.github.io/README.md

 # MasterMindAI Final Project

 To get a quick introduction of the project, visit the [project website](https://dcm-lhhs.github.io).
 For some reason, the school network sometimes doesn't allow to enter the site.
 So try switching to another network, and make sure you use a PC/laptop to see it for the best experience.
+You can also download this repository as a ZIP, extract it and open up the index.html file.

 You can directly access the project source code on this [repository](https://github.com/davidcm-dev/MasterMindAI).